 Financing activity cash flow principally comprises distributions on AmeriGas Partners Common Units, issuances and repayments of long-term debt and short-term borrowings/repayments.
-Distributions on Common Units and the General Partner interest totaled \$110 million and \$403 million in Fiscal 2020 and Fiscal 2019, respectively.
-The significant decrease in these distributions in Fiscal 2020 reflect the absence of distributions on publicly traded Common Units as a result of the AmeriGas Merger in late Fiscal 2019.
-Net repayments of short-term borrowings totaled \$142 million in Fiscal 2020 compared to net borrowings of \$96 million in Fiscal 2019.
+Distributions on Common Units and the General Partner interest totaled \$138 million and \$110 million in Fiscal 2021 and Fiscal 2020, respectively.
+Net repayments of short-term borrowings totaled \$16 million and \$142 million in Fiscal 2021 and Fiscal 2020, respectively.
+Also, during Fiscal 2021, AmeriGas Partners received \$9 million pursuant to a Platform Contribution Agreement with UGI International, as further described in Note 14 to the consolidated financial statements.